sutty74/Homeassistant-Hikvision-POS/README.md

 You Must have administrator access to the recorder to program the POS function

 **IVMS-4200**
-The windows version 2 and version 3 supports POS
+The windows version 2 and version 3 supports POS.

 The MAC version must be version 2.0.0.5 or higher?

 I have tested this on the above versions.